 Pink Lady® Apples are in season year-round due to their worldwide production.
 They are only grown in regions with a long growing season, as they take 6 months to grow on the tree!
 Cripps Pink trees are blossoming in the southern hemisphere just as the apples are getting their ripe rosy-pink color in the northern hemisphere.

 Cripps Pink is often the last apple variety to be harvested, a few weeks after Fuji apples and even Granny Smith apples!
-Several naturally-occurring strains of Cripps Pink (Barnsby, Maslin) tend to mature a week or two earlier than the standard trees, allowing for earlier harvest in areas with early winter freezes.
+Several naturally occurring strains of Cripps Pink (Barnsby, Maslin) tend to mature a week or two earlier than the standard trees, allowing for earlier harvest in areas with early winter freezes.

-How to grow Pink Lady apples (Cripps Pink)
+How to grow Cripps Pink apples

-Pink Lady Apple trees cannot be grown from seed.
-A seed from a Cripps Pink apple that grows into a fruit-bearing apple tree will produce genetically-unique fruit from its parent, as the seed was pollinated by a different variety.
+Pink Lady apple trees cannot be grown from seed.
+A seed from a Cripps Pink apple that grows into a fruit-bearing apple tree will produce genetically unique fruit from its parent, as the seed was pollinated by a different variety.
 You’ll need to buy a grafted tree from a nursery to get true Cripps Pink apples.

 “Fruit trees have been grafted for thousands of years and records of grafted trees go back as far as ancient Rome.”